jstac/paris_workshop_2022/part_2/PLAN.md

-Part 2  (Applications)
+Part 2

-- 2D equilibrium

-- European option with Numba
+- Slides up to Newton's mthod

-- Fixed points, successive approximation and Newton's method
+- Notebook on successive approximation and Newton's method application to Solow

-    - slides
+- Remaining slides
-    - application to Solow

-- McCall job search
+- Notebook on the McCall job search problem
-    - slides
-    - code